Hand written love letters are the best. It is where the heart is exposed and the soul of the writer is revealed.

 Earlier this evening I was reading through various letters and one in particular caught my attention.

-Not only reading the words themselves, and being placed as the reader into the center of the matter, the expression of heart felt, deeper than mortal life love.
+Not only reading the words themselves, and being placed as the reader into the center of the matter, the expression of heart felt, a deeper love.

 Here are excerpts from a rather lengthy letter as the writer is longing to be present through his words.